orangefist/Letify-cz/README.md

 *Monitor rental listings from Funda, Pararius, and more — with Telegram alerts.*

-__*Having gained over 1000 users in the first months*__
+__*Gained over 1000 users in the first months*__

 __*Open-sourced on November 1st, 2025*__

 ---

-> *The project has not been taken care of for several months.
+> *This project has been inactive for a few months.
+The bot remains available on Telegram, and I will occasionally fix bugs as they arise.
 If the project gets more traction in the form of stars, then I will consider updating and improving this project.
 This project requires regular maintenance, as it might break for specific websites if the structure changes.*

 ---